About the MPIfG

 of research institutions and researchers in the social sciences.
 It cooperates closely with several Doctoral students are an integral part of the MPIfG’s research environment.
 The institute is home to the International Max Planck Research School on the Social and Political Constitution of the Economy (IMPRS-SPCE), which is run jointly by the MPIfG and the Department of Management, Economics and Social Sciences at the University of Cologne.
 Offering excellent research conditions and a structured doctoral program focusing on economic sociology and comparative political economy, with a special interest in organization studies and economic and social history, the School prepares outstanding German and international graduate students for a career in academia.
 While many alumni do successfully pursue university careers, others have gone on to work in the private sector, government, associations, and international organizations.

-The Scientific Advisory Board of the MPIfG, an independent commission made up of scholars from different countries, convenes every two years to evaluate the methods and results of the MPIfG's research.
+The Scientific Advisory Board of the MPIfG, an independent commission made up of scholars from different countries, convenes every three years to evaluate the methods and results of the MPIfG's research.
 It